statabs-test/indikatoren/README.md

 npm run stop-export-server
 ```

+##Review charts
+- To display all charts'SVG files open all.html.
+- This will render one big page that contains all the SVG files that are displayed in portal or indikatorenset view.
+- Charts for print view are excluded from this page.

 ##Manually create svg thumbnails
 - For the portal view: In Chrome, open thumbnails.html
 - For the indikatorenset view: In Chrome, open thumbnails.html?view=indikatorenset